Love Notes

 Welcome, Care Partner

-If you are here, you likely love someone whose body or mind carries wounds that did not choose them - and you have chosen to stay.
-This page exists for you.
+If you are here, you likely love someone whose body or mind carries wounds that they did not choose, and you have decided to stay.
+This space was created for you.

-This space is designed to offer steady companionship and practical help—resources you can return to when you need grounding, clarity, or rest.
+This space is designed to remind you that you're not alone along with practical help, resources you can return to when you need grounding, clarity, or rest.
 You will find tools for navigating care, tending your own wellbeing, and naming the complex emotions that arise when love and suffering share the same home.
 You are not weak for needing support; you are wise.

 You matter just as much as the one you care for.
-Your needs, your limits, your dreams, and your healing are worthy of attention.
-We believe in care that honors dignity—for your spouse and for you.
+Your needs, your limits, your dreams, your mental health and healing are worthy of attention.

 If you are married to or in a relationship with someone who is recovering from severe ongoing childhood abuse, thank you for being the answer to a child's prayer, prayers your innocent spouse prayed as they were being abused and crying out for help, safety, justice and love.